fno2010/resume/resume.md

 Internet Standards
 ------------------

+1. **RFC 9275** - ALTO Extension: Path Vector

-1. Content Delivery Network Interconnection (CDNI) Request Routing: CDNI Footprint and Capabilities Advertisement using ALTO.
-IETF ALTO WG.
-(Approved by IESG; Ready to be published as an RFC)
+1. **RFC 9241** - Content Delivery Network Interconnection (CDNI) Request Routing: CDNI Footprint and Capabilities Advertisement using ALTO

-1. ALTO Extension: Path Vector.
-IETF ALTO WG.
-(Approved by IESG; Ready to be published as an RFC)

-1. ALTO Extension: Entity Property Maps.
-IETF ALTO WG.
-(Approved by IESG; Ready to be published as an RFC)
+1. **RFC 9240** - ALTO Extension: Entity Property Maps

-1. A Yang Data Model for OAM and Management of ALTO Protocol.
-IETF ALTO WG.
-(Ready to be adopted as a WG draft)
+1. **Active Internet-Draft (IETF ALTO WG)** - A Yang Data Model for OAM and Management of ALTO Protocol

+1. **Active Internet-Draft (IETF ALTO WG)** - ALTO/H2: The ALTO Protocol using HTTP/2

 Publications
 ------------

+1. Dunefsky, J., Soleimani, M., Yang R., Ros-Giralt J., Lassnig M., Wuerthwein, F.K., Yang, Y.R., Monga, I., Gao, K. and **Zhang, J.**, 2022.
+Transport Control Networking: Optimizing Efficiency and Control of Data Transport for Data-Intensive Networks.
+In Proceedings of the ACM SIGCOMM 2022 Workshop on Network-Application Integration (NAI), ACM.

 1. **Zhang, J.**, 2021.
 IntQOE: Integrated End-to-end QoE Optimization for Edge Computing Enabled Web Application.
 In Proceedings of the ACM SIGCOMM 2021 Workshop on Network-Application Integration (NAI), ACM.

+1. Xiang, Q., Le, F., **Zhang, J.** and Yang, Y.R., 2021.
+Toward Stable Interdomain Network-Application Integration.
+In Proceedings of the ACM SIGCOMM 2021 Workshop on Network-Application Integration (NAI), ACM.

-1. **Zhang, J.**, Contreras, L., Gao, K., Cano, F. , Cano, P., Escribano, A. and Yang, Y. R., 2021.
+1. **Zhang, J.**, Contreras, L., Gao, K., Cano, F. , Cano, P., Escribano, A. and Yang, Y.R., 2021.
 Sextant: Enabling Automated Network-aware Application Optimization in Carrier Networks.
 In Proceedings of the International Symposium on Integrated Network Management (IM), IFIP/IEEE.

-1. Cheng Y., Luo N., **Zhang, J.**, Antonopoulos T., Piskac R., Xiang Q., 2021.
+1. Cheng Y., Luo N., **Zhang, J.**, Antonopoulos T., Piskac R. and Xiang Q., 2021.
 Looking for the Maximum Independent Set: A New Perspective on the Stable Path Problem.
 In Proceedings of the *40th IEEE International Conference on Computer Communications (INFOCOM)*, IEEE.

-1. **Zhang, J.**, Yang, Y.R., 2020.
+1. **Zhang, J.** and Yang, Y.R., 2020.
 COC: Hierarchical Coflow Ordering for WAN Bandwidth Optimization in Inter-Data Center.
 In Proceedings of the *Annual conference of the ACM Special Interest Group on Data Communication on the applications, technologies, architectures, and protocols for computer communication (SIGCOMM)*, ACM.

 1. **Zhang, J.**, Gao, K., Yang, Y.R. and Bi, J., 2020.
 Prophet: Toward Fast, Error-Tolerant Model-Based Throughput Prediction for Reactive Flows in DC Networks.
 In *Transactions on Networking (TON)*, IEEE/ACM.